MoazHassan2022/Processor-Game/README.md

 The game supports inline chat within the game and a pop up game that shows up suddenlu during the game and it is a moving a ball and an arrow to shot the ball and if it is shot the player gets extra score.

+Five addressing modes are supported.

+Supported Commands are:
+[ADD-ADC-SUB-SBB-XOR-AND-OR-NOP-SHR-SHL-SAR-ROR-RCL-RCR-ROL]